Jock itch is an infection of the groin area caused by a fungus. The medical term is tinea cruris, or ringworm of the groin.

 - Wash athletic supporters frequently.

-You may need treatment by a health care provider if your infection lasts longer than 2 weeks, is severe, or frequently returns.
-The health care provider may prescribe:
+You may need treatment by a provider if your infection lasts longer than 2 weeks, is severe, or frequently returns.
+The provider may prescribe:

 - Stronger topical (applied to the skin) antifungal medicines or oral antifungal medicines

-- Antibiotics may to treat bacterial infections that occur from scratching the area
+- Antibiotics may be needed to treat bacterial infections that occur from scratching the area

 If you tend to get jock itch, continue to apply antifungal or drying powders after bathing, even when you do not have jock itch.